peteroupc/html3dutil/doc/MathUtil.md

 Multiplies two matrices
 \\* Reading the [\*\*tutorial by Dmitry Sokolov\*\*](https://github.com/ssloy/tinyrenderer/wiki/Lesson-4:-Perspective-projection) led me to this highly useful insight.
-\*Projective transformations.\*\* In all the transformations described above, the last row in the transformation matrix is (0, 0, 0, 1).
+\*Projective transformations.\*\* In all the transformations described earlier, the last row in the transformation matrix is (0, 0, 0, 1).
 (Such transformations are called _affine transformations_, those that keep straight lines straight and parallel lines parallel.)
 However, this is not the case for some transformations in the `MathUtil` class.